Racing Thoughts in Lisbon

 Dense luminous neural threads condensing into single focused copper beam of clarity in deep navy void

-The prefrontal cortex — the brain’s executive editor — is responsible for evaluating, filing, and releasing incoming thoughts.
+The prefrontal cortex, the brain’s executive editor, is responsible for evaluating, filing, and releasing incoming thoughts.
 Under chronic stress, thoughts arrive faster than the prefrontal cortex can process them.
 The editor falls behind.
 The thought stream takes over.

 The distinction between racing thoughts and productive fast thinking is critical and has clear neural markers.
 Creative flow involves balanced excitatory and inhibitory activity where the prefrontal cortex directs the thought process.
 In racing thoughts, the thinker is dragged by the stream.
 Research on the phenomenology of thought acceleration describes this as the difference between thoughts experienced with “fluidity and pleasantness” versus “too many thoughts occurring at the same time, perceived as unpleasant.”
-Adults with chronic insomnia score higher on racing thought measures than individuals in a hypomanic episode — underscoring how common and how severe the condition can be outside a clinical diagnosis context.
+Adults with chronic insomnia score higher on racing thought measures than individuals in a hypomanic episode.
+This underscores how common and how severe the condition can be outside a clinical diagnosis context.

 Dr. Ceruto’s methodology targets each pathway at its source.
 The protocol restores the thalamic filtering system’s inhibitory tone, reducing the locus coeruleus arousal that pushes cognitive tempo beyond the prefrontal cortex’s evaluation bandwidth.
 This re-engages the brain’s executive editor so it can direct rather than be overwhelmed by the thought stream.
 Sleep architecture restoration is prioritized throughout, because slow-wave sleep is the only known state in which the thalamocortical circuit undergoes complete inhibitory restoration and cortical excitability resets to baseline.